ipspace/NetOpsWorkshop/README.md

 ### Starting the Ubuntu VM

+Various _Vagrantfile_ versions in _install_ directory contain different test environments.
+Select the one you prefer and copy it into _Vagrantfile_ in top directory.

-The _Vagrantfile_ in the Git repository contains definitions for Ubuntu VM (nms) and Juniper vSRX (srx).
-To start the Ubuntu VM without the vSRX either comment out the vSRX-specific parts in Vagrantfile or start the VM with **vagrant up nms**.
+To start the Ubuntu VM start the VM with **vagrant up nms**.
+To start the whole test environment use **vagrant up**.
+Continue the installation process using the instructions in the [_install_ directory] (install).

 **Note**: if you're using VMware Fusion or Workstation you _MUST_ specify the Vagrant provider in the **vagrant up** command with the
 **--provider vmware_fusion** or **--provider vmware_workstation** flags the first time you're starting the VM.

 ### Adding Juniper vSRX to the examples

+* Use _Vagrantfile-SRX_ file
 * Install Vagrant plugins required by Junos vSRX box:
 ```
 $ vagrant install plugin vagrant-host-shell
 $ vagrant install plugin vagrant-junos
 ```
-* Uncomment vSRX definition in Vagrantfile
 * Start the VM with **vagrant up srx** (or **vagrant up srx --provider vmware_fusion**)

 <!--